1-800-800-1865 (Mon-Sat) • Online 24/7

 What Are United States Mint Gold Coins?

 These older coins can often command higher premiums for their historical interest.
 Some specimens are truly rare and coveted by collectors.
 But, by and large, these coins were minted in very large quantities and remain readily available.
-Investors should be extraordinarily careful before listening to the song and dance of “rare” coin sales people and paying prices way above melt value.
+Investors should be extraordinarily careful before listening to the song and dance of “rare” coin salespeople and paying prices way above melt value.

 The US Mint stopped producing gold coins following President Franklin Roosevelt’s changes to the monetary system in 1933.
 Gold coins were pulled from circulation and citizens were directed to turn in the metal in their possession, under penalty of law.
 This “confiscation” is considered by many today as a black mark in our history.
-Citizen’s who complied with Roosevelt’s executive order were cheated.
-They received a little over $20 per ounce for gold they turned in.
-Shortly afterwards that gold was revalued to $35 per ounce.
+Citizens who complied with Roosevelt’s executive order were cheated.
+They received a little over $20 per ounce for the gold they turned in.
+Shortly afterward that gold was revalued to $35 per ounce.

 It wasn’t until 1986 that the US Mint began issuing gold coinage once again.
-They began with the Gold American Eagle in 4 sizes; 1/10 oz, 1/4 oz, 1/2 oz and 1 oz.
+They began with the Gold American Eagle in 4 sizes; 1/10 oz, 1/4 oz, 1/2 oz, and 1 oz.
 The popularity of those coins has led to a variety of other issues, including commemorative coins and medallions, proof varieties, and the Gold American Buffalo - a .9999 pure alternative to the Eagles which are minted in 22k (.9167) purity.

-It is important to note the modern coins are marked with both weight and purity.
-Weights indicated are always the actual gold content, so the 1 oz American Eagle contains a full troy ounce of gold in addition to a bit of silver and copper as alloy.
+It is important to note that modern coins are marked with both weight and purity.
+Weights indicated are always the actual gold content, so the 1 oz American Eagle contains a full troy ounce of gold in addition to a bit of silver and copper as an alloy.
 You can purchase these Gold and Silver US coins from Money Metals Exchange.

 Gold American Eagles are now traded in the largest quantities of any bullion coin worldwide.
 These modern bullion coins are a great way for investors to take advantage of lower prices and get maximum liquidity